 - Don't eat certain foods such as dairy products, fatty foods, high-fiber foods or highly seasoned foods for a few days.

 Ask about anti-diarrheal medicines.
 Nonprescription anti-diarrheal medicines, such as loperamide and bismuth subsalicylate, might help reduce the number of watery bowel movements and control severe symptoms.

 Certain medical conditions and infections — bacterial and parasitic — can be worsened by these medicines because they prevent your body from getting rid of what's causing the diarrhea.
 Some of these medicines are not recommended for children.
 Check with your doctor before taking these medicines or giving them to a child.

 - Consider taking probiotics.
 These microorganisms may help restore a healthy balance to the intestinal tract by boosting the level of good bacteria.
 However, it's not clear if they can help shorten a bout of diarrhea.
 Probiotics are available in capsule or liquid form and are also added to some foods, such as certain brands of yogurt.
 Further research is needed to better understand which strains of bacteria are most helpful or what doses are needed.

 Preparing for an appointment

-You might start by seeing your primary care practitioner.
-If you have persistent diarrhea, you may be referred to a doctor who specializes in the digestive system (gastroenterologist).
+You might start by seeing a member of your primary health care team.
+If you have persistent diarrhea, you may be referred to a doctor who specializes in the digestive system, called a gastroenterologist.

 Here's some information to help you get ready for your appointment.